PhilippeBoisney/SimpleDroidRx/README.md

 >EXPLICATION: When you start fragment, you subscribe to an observable on network changes.
 When you disable Wifi or mobile connection, you'll get notified by a Snackbar.
 When you press the "SHOW" button, it subscribes to an observable.
 It will show a Snackbar.

-* [Android REST Sample] : In this fragment, you'll learn how to make multiple http requests with only single stream.
+* [Android REST Sample With Dagger2] : In this fragment, you'll learn how to make multiple http requests with only single stream.
 Also, you will learn how to use RxJava with Dagger2 injection.

 >EXPLICATION: When you press "REFRESH" button, it will subscribe to an observable that gets Github followers of each person you've defined (In a String array), and after processing of requests, update the TextView.